chevah/geck/docs/office/leave.rst

 General
 =======

-* We have 30 days of paid holidays per year (21 legal leave + 9 bank holidays)
+* We have 32 days of paid holidays per year (21 legal leave + 11 bank holidays)

+* After 2 years within the team, another leave day is added to the total amount.

 * All legal leave and bank holidays are put in a common pool of leave days.
   Use them as you like.